mkthoma/era_v1/Session 12/README.md

 ## Objective
 We will try to build a custom Resnet Architecture on the CIFAR10 dataset.
 We will try to achieve this in 24 epochs.
 This experimentation is similar to David Page's [exercise](https://github.com/davidcpage/cifar10-fast).

+The live implementation can be found on HuggingFace [here](https://huggingface.co/spaces/mkthoma/cifar10_customResNet).
 ## CIFAR 10

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
 The 10 classes in CIFAR-10 are: